Dunure castle’s sunset

 We wandered around separately for a wee while, both of us taking photos from different angles.
 I then thought that this was a perfect time of day to visit as a sunset was definitely going to be on the horizon this new year’s day!

-The rays of the sun were beautifully lighting up the inner walls.
 The photos don’t show exactly how warming it was to see this glow and how it made me feel.
 It felt like a new year’s glow of happiness with hope and new adventures ahead.
 I felt a little sad too though, the laughter and sadness than once lived here was now lost.
 As is with any old building.
-If only walls could speak!
+If only walls could talk!

 The small stone window frames were glowing orange as the sun was sinking lower in the west.
 It looked like warm candle light, or the flames from a real fire.
 I started thinking about when these walls formed individual rooms.
-The sunsets must have been so spectacular with beams of light peeking through.

 I walked up the metal steps, as far as I was allowed to go.
 The area below was closed off with a gate because it isn’t safe to wander here.
 Why is it that closed off areas is where I really want to go… but I know safety comes first.